Seasonal Guides for Your Latitude 36® Maintenance

 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 It is recommended you apply a fungicide at preventative rates as this will help the grass enter colder months in a healthier condition.
-If you have had a fungus before, you may need multiple applications in affected areas.
 If spring dead spot was a problem, apply a fungicide at high rates to the problem area(s).
-Consider mapping those areas because fungicide treatment can be expensive.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.

 A Word of Caution for Newly Sodded Lawns